couderbe/Sim_Replay/README.md

 ## Startup

-At least **Python 3.10** version is necessary to use the app (yes there are **matches**, wouhou !)
+- At least **Python 3.10** version is necessary to use the app (yes there are **matches**, wouhou !)

-To run the app, put the `SimConnect.dll` in the project folder and run `python -m src.main.python.main` at the same place, but you can also use a decent IDE.
+- To add all requested module dependencies, run the command `pip install -r requirements.txt`.

-To run the UI app, run `python -m src.main.python.mainQt` with **PySide6** installed
+- To run the UI app, simply run the command `python -m src.main.python.mainQt`.

+> Many functionnalities are available natively, but if you need the ones that require a direct connection to FS2020, you shall also add the `SimConnect.dll` file in the project folder.

 ## Build Automation

+>*Not necessary for conventional usage and development*

-To fully build the project, the build automation tool named **PyBuilder** is necessary.
+To fully build the project, the build automation tool named **PyBuilder** is used.
+It is already included in the module dependencies required to run the app.

-You can install it with the command `pip install pybuilder`.
-You will also need **behave** that you can get with `pip install behave`

 To use it, simply run the command `pyb`.
 It will run unit tests, run **behave**, do a coverage analysis and create a building distribution.